Optimal enzyme rhythms in cells: Enzyme rhythms that combine transcriptional and posttranslational regulation

+} \co{say: particularly important bcs transcript wave in yeast can create almost no enzyme levels changes!}

-Until here, we saw how optimal enzyme profiles can be predicted from synergies, which are given in the matrices $\Futxt$ and $\Futut$.
-However, if the solutions $\ub_{l}$ and $\ut_{l}$ from Eqs (\ref{eq:optstaticvector}) and (\ref{eq:optperiodic}) violate a constraint, these equations will not even apply.
-This can happen, e.g., if an enzyme amplitude exceeds the enzyme's central value (which immediately happens for enzymes that are inactive in the reference state).
-Also some other questions remained open: can any desired enzyme rhythms be realised by gene expression?
-And, otherwise, could cells realise their rhythms by other mechanisms such as posttranslational modification?
-How should both mechanisms be combined?
-To answer these questions, we need to think about amplitude constraints.
-What are the relevant constraints for our profile $u(t) = \ub + \Delta \ub + \real(\ut\,\e^{i\,\omega\,t})$?
-Maximal amplitude vectors $\pvt^{\rm max}$ and constraints between $\uvb$ and $\uvt$ are obtained as follows.
-First, to prevent negative enzyme activities, the shifts $\Delta \ub_{l}$ must not be smaller than $-\ub_{l}$ and the amplitude $|\ut_{l}|$ must not exceed the average level $\ub_{l} + \Delta \ub_{l}$.
-Therefore, oscillating enzymes must show positive average levels.
-More constraints arise when enzyme rhythms are caused by rhythmic mRNA profiles: then, enzyme rhythms at high frequencies are restricted to very small amplitudes (see appendix \ref{sec:computingoptimal} and SI \ref{sec:geneexpression}).
-With these constraints, we obtain an optimality problem
+\myparagraph{\ \\Optimal enzyme rhythms under constraints} We saw how optimal enzyme rhythms can be computed from synergies given in the matrices $\Fetxt$ and $\Fetet$.
+However, so far we ignored all possible side constraints.
+These constraints may prevent, for example, that enzyme amplitudes exceed the enzyme's average value (which would lead to negative values), a problem that may occur if an enzyme is inactive in the reference state and starts oscillating.
+For example, storage reactions are useless in a strictly static environment: a steady conversion of glucose into glycogen and back would be futile and the reactions should be inactive. \co{show example in figure? ja, waere gut! extraabschnitt nach diesem abschnitt!} However, in a periodic environment, storage and release of glycogen may buffer the fluctuation inside the cell and provide a relatively constant glucose supply, which can be beneficial.
+Finally, amplitude constraints are also important when desired amplitudes cannot be realised by gene expression at higher frequencies (see SI \ref{sec:geneexpression}).
+What are the relevant constraints for a profile $\esymbolv(t) = \evb + \Delta \evb + \real(\e^{i\,\omega\,t}\,\esymbolvt)$?
+Bounds on the amplitudes $\esymbolvt$, and constraints between $\evb$ and $\esymbolvt$, are obtained as follows.
+First, to prevent negative enzyme activities, the shifts $\Delta \ub_{l}$ must not go below $-\ub_{l}$ and the amplitude $|\et_{l}|$ must not exceed the average level $\ub_{l} + \Delta \ub_{l}$.
+This means that the average level of any oscillating enzyme must be positive.
+Moreover, if enzyme rhythms are caused by rhythmic mRNA profiles, the enzyme amplitudes at high frequencies become very small and, conversely, there is a bound on the possible enzyme amplitudes (see appendix \ref{sec:computingoptimal} and SI \ref{sec:geneexpression}).
+If we impose such constraints, the solutions $\ub_{l}$ and $\et_{l}$ from Eqs (\ref{eq:optstaticvector}) and (\ref{eq:optperiodic}) may not be valid any longer.
+Instead, we obtain the optimality problem